pkontekas/customTShirtFactory/README.md

 # customTShirtFactory
+A small java project, that can be run as a console application.

-Use of Enumerators and Strategy pattern made this a fun and interesting experience. :)
+Use of Enumerators and Strategy Pattern made this a fun and interesting experience. :)
 This was an assignment for the Coding Bootcamp 10, Peoplecert.
 Java standard edition.